ibm-cloud-docs/vpc/vsi-images.md

 When you order an instance, the images are cloud-init enabled to optimize creation times.
 With a cloud-init enabled image, you can provide user data.
 In the **User Data** field on the order form, you can enter optional cloud-init user data for the server.
 For more information about user data and automation, see [User data](/docs/vpc?topic=vpc-user-data).

-You can access details about each operating system, such as the url for the operating system, by using the API call, [Retrieves all operating systems](https://cloud.ibm.com/apidocs/vpc#retrieves-all-operating-systems){: external}.
+You can access details about each operating system, such as the url for the operating system, by using the API call, [List all operating systems](https://cloud.ibm.com/apidocs/vpc#list-operating-systems){: external}.
 {: tip}

 ### Stock image naming conventions